Akash-S-010/LockMySeat_movie_ticket_booking/README.md

 ---

 ## 🙌 Acknowledgments
-- Inspired by the cinema booking industry and powered by the amazing open-source community.
+- Inspired by BookMyShow and the cinema booking industry.

 ---